moba15/ioBroker.hiob/README.md

 [![Test and Release](https://github.com/moba15/ioBroker.hiob/actions/workflows/test-and-release.yml/badge.svg)](https://github.com/moba15/ioBroker.hiob/actions/workflows/test-and-release.yml)

 ## HioB adapter for ioBroker
-This app allows you to control your ioBroker Smarthome system via the hiob app inside your network.
+This app allows you to control your ioBroker Smarthome system via the hiob app.
 It is an simpler and faster alternative to comparable projects with fewer configuration possibilities.
 It is mainly intended for Android devices, but also works on Windows and Linux desktops.

 ## Requirements